stephenverderame/cpp_book/src/concurrency/atomic.md

 `std::atomic<shared_ptr<T>>` does not make accesses of the underlying data thread safe, but it makes changing the actual pointer value thread safe.

 Lock free data structures are generally hard to design and even harder to get right, so only go for it if it is **necessary**.
-They're even harder when we relax the memory ordering and start using relaxes, or acquire-release memory ordering instead of sequentially consistent.
+They're even harder when we relax the memory ordering and start using relaxed or acquire-release memory ordering instead of sequentially consistent.
 As far as I know however, x86 only supports sequentially consistent memory ordering.

 Here's a common issue with lock-free data structures known as the *ABA* problem.
 Consider: